Generating Near-Bipartite Bricks: Matching Covered Graphs

 Furthermore, if $G$ happens to be a brick, we say that $G$ is a {\it near-bipartite brick}.
 For instance, $K_4$~and~$\overline{C_6}$ are the smallest simple \nb\ bricks, and each of them has three distinct removable doubletons.

 Observe that the edge $\alpha$ joins two vertices in one color class of~$H$, and that $\beta$ joins two vertices in the other color class.
 Consequently, if $M$ is any perfect matching of~$G$ then $\alpha \in M$ if and only~if $\beta \in M$.
 (In particular, neither $\alpha$ nor $\beta$ is a removable edge of~$G$.)
+The following is an immediate consequence of \cite[Theorem~5.1]{clm02b}.